-“It’s harder to divide possessions equally among family members,” says Marlene Stum, Ph.D., Professor in the Department of Family Social Science at the University of Minnesota.
+“It’s harder to divide possessions equally among family members,” says Marlene S. Stum, Ph.D.
+Professor, Family Economics and Gerontology, Family Social Science and Extension Specialist at the University of Minnesota.
 “You just can’t.
 Items are tied to family rituals and traditions.
 For instance, the oak dining table might be worth $500 but when you look at the table you don’t see [money], instead you see ‘family dinners with Grandma’.”

 While speaking with Midwestern farmers for a social sciences project, Stum learned how hard it is for families to discuss end-of-life planning and solving disagreements over property.
 After years of research, Stum and others developed “Who Gets Grandma’s Yellow Pie Plate?”, a website designed to help families talk about the importance of possessions and passing on family heirlooms to others.

 Stum herself has dealt with this issue within her own family.
 As executor of her grandmother’s will, Stum’s mother was extremely frustrated with the division of her own mother’s possessions.
 While she was meeting with the lawyer, the family went through the house and snatched up the sentimental items before the estate was even settled.

 “Legally this is totally inappropriate and against the law,” says Stum.
 “But many families do this – they run through the house, taking what they want, when really it’s part of the estate.”